 Taxation & Government Incentives - Risk 1

-As a result of the election to use the PISA, effective in 2024, Ameren Missouri's electric service business is subject to a limitation on increasing the annual revenue requirement due to the inclusion of incremental PISA deferrals in the revenue requirement.
+As a result of the election to use the PISA, Ameren Missouri's electric service business is subject to a limitation on increasing the annual revenue requirement due to the inclusion of incremental PISA deferrals in the revenue requirement.

-Pursuant to a Missouri law that became effective in August 2022, Ameren Missouri's PISA election was extended through December 2028 and an additional extension through December 2033 is allowed if requested by Ameren Missouri and approved by the MoPSC, among other things.
+Pursuant to a Missouri law, Ameren Missouri's PISA election was extended through December 2028 and an additional extension through December 2033 is allowed if requested by Ameren Missouri and approved by the MoPSC, among other things.
 This law also established a 2.5% annual limit on increases to the electric service revenue requirement used to set customer rates, compared to the revenue requirement established in the immediately preceding rate order, due to the inclusion of incremental PISA deferrals in the revenue requirement.
-The limitation will be effective for revenue requirements approved by the MoPSC after January 1, 2024.
+The limitation is effective for revenue requirements approved by the MoPSC after January 1, 2024.
 Increased capital expenditures could cause incremental PISA deferrals to exceed the 2.5% limitation, and such amounts exceeding the 2.5% limitation would be excluded from recovery under future revenue requirements.
 Failure to limit capital investments to an amount which maintains PISA deferrals under the 2.5% limitation could adversely affect Ameren's and Ameren Missouri's results of operations, financial position, and liquidity.

 Environmental / Social - Risk 1

-We are subject to business and financial risks related to the impact of climate change legislation, regulation, and emission reduction goals.
+We are subject to business and financial risks related to the impact of climate change legislation, regulation, and emission reduction initiatives.

 Environmental / Social - Risk 2